willowec/pico_cluster/docs/Journal.md

  - gen compute plots for different proc counts
  - gen compute time graph (when each pico is transmitting, etc)
  - get speedup and parallel efficiency

+## 5/9/2025

+Submitted the report!
+Yippee!!
+I should clean up this repo a little and maybe make a demo video sometime (never), i liked this project tho.